 If you’ve not used those games, manipulatives, put them down on the kids’ level.
 If they are still not touched after a couple of months, go ahead and pack them away in a closet or attic.
 After a few more months, if no one misses them, give them away, guilt-free.

-Tomorrow’s post in the Homeschool Spring Cleaning series will be over at The Notebooking Fairy.
-Go ahead and pop over there and subscribe to that feed so that you don’t miss the last post; it’s the most practical one of all three.
+Tomorrow’s post in the Homeschool Spring Cleaning series will be over at The Notebooking Fairy: Organizing Mom’s Homeschool Notebook.
+It’s the most practical one of all three.